RickWeber/NetLogo_livestream/README.md

 Sharing code for livestreaming NetLogo coding sessions.

 ## Twitch
-I've been streaming this work on my [https://www.twitch.tv/that_prof](Twitch channel).
+I've been streaming this work on my [Twitch channel](https://www.twitch.tv/that_prof).

 ## Spread of disease model